artlogic/debian-install/README.md

 First Steps
 -----------

+A hardwired network connection is currently required for the install process.

 1. Install debian using defaults.
 Choose LVM and full disk encryption.
 Make sure user and root passwords are identical.
 2. When tasksel starts, choose only the standard utilities and the ssh server
-3. Once the system boots, configure the wireless network, as detailed here: https://wiki.debian.org/WiFi/HowToUse#Command_Line - or maybe not - maybe just hardwire for initial config?
-If we do configure, we'll have to fix things so the network manager actually works... actually, just do everything hardwired, but then comment out eth0 in /etc/network/interfaces after the install is complete.
-4. Rename the crypt device (it'll be sdb, should be sda): http://unix.stackexchange.com/a/81020 - this seems to have been fixed.
-5. Make sure to set the proper hosts in the preinstall.yaml and install.yaml, and ansible_user in the host definition.
+3. Make sure to set the proper hosts in the preinstall.yaml and install.yaml, and ansible_user in the host definition.
-6. Run the following:
+4. Run the following:
   1. ansible-playbook preinstall.yaml --ask-pass --ask-become-pass
   2. ansible-playbook install.yaml --ask-pass --ask-become-pass
+3. Comment out eth0 in /etc/network/interfaces after the install is complete.

 Things that are broken
 ----------------------